Luganskaya-Svetlana/Physalis/README.md

 - [x] Adjust CSS styles for print: good-loking pdf saved with the standard system print dialog
 - [x] Generate sitemap.xml
+- [ ] Show second pager `choose page` (выберите страницу) in list only when there is more than ~5 elements or so.
+- [ ] Check if the exam sheet is a full variant in `variants/admin.py`: change manual setting `NUMBER_OF_PROBLEMS = 26` to automatic (how?
+  last type from `Second part`, ignoring next part `not in EGE of current year`).
+  Same for descriptions in `templates/variants/variant_detail.html.`
+- [ ] When total amount of types changes (happens nearly yearly), keep the order in old-structured variants unhanged.
 - [ ] Don't allow to create two types with the same number
+- [ ] Add field 'similar problems' in admin panel when adding a problem
 - [ ] At /admin/problems/typeinege/ show max_score (and possibly id)
 - [ ] Calculate exam difficulty as (average_test+average_2_part)/2 to increase
   significance of the second part